top of page

 Once you feel comfortable and confident in your Ayesha balance, then you can focus on actively engaging both hip flexors and quads down to the floor.

 Other muscles that we use to perform our Ayesha are our hip abductors & external rotators (glutes!).
-These muscles control how wide a part our legs sit and also the rotation of our hips in space.
+These muscles control how wide a part our legs sit and the rotation of our hips in space.
 The distance of the legs from each other however does not make or break our Ayesha.

 Am I flexy enough through my back and hamstrings?

 Most likely yes!
 An Ayesha does require a beautiful hip pike and gravity does help slightly in this position to bring the legs down to the chest.
+The great news is that most humans have enough natural flexibility to perform an Ayesha, even if they can’t get their feet in line with their hips when they start.

 Ideally we should have 135 degrees of hamstring flexibility to perform this trick, but it can certainly be done with less.
 This movement may be limited by hamstring length, but also and more commonly neural (nerve) mobility.

 The nervous system is the body's communication system and controls our ability to speak, move, feel etc. There are around 7 trillion nerves in our body.
 However some particularly important ones which control our leg movement and sensation are located in the spinal column and travel down the back of our legs.
 In our Ayesha position, these nerves are placed on stretch.
 And the more flexible these nerves (and muscles) are, the closer we can bring our legs to the ground in our Ayesha.
+If you’re someone who struggles with hamstring or nerve flexibility, then make sure you work with a member of our online team to help.

 The tipping point